Current Visiting Scholars

 Visiting Scholar at the Minerva Center for Human Rights, Tel Aviv University

 Jasmin Wennersbusch holds a Doctor iuris and a Magistra iuris from the University of Düsseldorf as well as an LL.M. in international law from the University of Cambridge.
 She worked as a research and teaching assistant at the University of Düsseldorf, served as a researcher for the Cambridge Human Trafficking Research Panel and volunteered for the Climate Law and Governance Initiative in Cambridge and Marrakesh.
 Dr. Wennersbusch specializes in public and private international law.
 Her academic interests include international human rights law, international humanitarian law, international law of global governance and the interface between public and private international law.
-For her doctoral dissertation, which examines the tensions between party autonomy and protection of the weaker party in European international divorce, maintenance and succession law, she was awarded the highest distinction and two prizes for outstanding academic achievement.
-It will be published in the course of 2017.
+For her doctoral dissertation, which examined the tensions between party autonomy and protection of the weaker party in European international divorce, maintenance and succession law, she was awarded the highest distinction and two prizes for outstanding academic achievement.
+It will be published in 2018.